Chloropentamminecobalt chloride: Synthesis and reactions

 The dication [Co(NH3)5Cl]2+ has idealized C4v symmetry.

 In an aqueous solution, chloropentaamminecobalt(III) chloride reforms aquopentammine complex.
 With concentrated sulfuric acid, chloropentaamminecobalt(III) chloride forms the hydrogen sulfate complex [Co(NH3)5OSO3H]2+.

 History

 Cobalt complexes have been of long-standing interest in inorganic chemistry because they are numerous, easily prepared, and colorful.
 It was partly on the basis of his study of cobalt coordination chemistry that Alfred Werner was awarded the Nobel Prize in Chemistry.
 Prior to Werner, the models of amine complexes postulated chains of pentavalent nitrogen centers.
 This Jørgensen–Bloomstrand model was overthrown by Werner who introduced the idea that coordination complexes feature metal atoms of octahedral and tetrahedral shapes, with ammonia and other ligands attached individually to the metal.
 Werner's model accounted for the inner sphere ligands being less reactive.
 In [Co(NH3)5Cl]Cl2, two chloride ions are outer sphere (counter ions) and one is bound to the Co(III) center: reaction with excess silver nitrate would immediately precipitate the two chloride counter ions, but the bound chloride ion would not be precipitated.

+Health

+Also known as CPACC the molecule is investigated in relation with limiting the magnesium available for mitochondria and subsequent metabolic health benefits.